microlancer/microlancer/README.md

-Welcome to the Ask for Bitcoin issue tracking repo!
+Welcome to the Microlancer.io issue tracking repo!

+Thanks for reporting your issues here.